-Forrester says that more than 50% of company directors use personal email for board communications.
-And, many say they don’t use collaboration tools because they’re too slow.
+Forrester says more than 50% of company directors use personal email for board communications and don’t use collaboration tools because they’re too slow.
 Are you or your directors among them?
 I dig into the options and the huge, hidden risk of a poor choice.

 Boards’ Risky Business

 The actual quote from Forrester’s October 2018 survey Directors’ Digital Divide is this: ‘Over half of sensitive internal board communiqués happen over personal email.’
 The number quoted is 56 percent.
 That’s of company directors who admitted to the practice; the real number could be much higher.